marcpickett1/marcpickett1.github.io/_posts/2020-09-20-Essay:-Walking-=-Falling-+-Catching.md

 [^1]: Recognizing that permanent fulfillment of desire is impossible, Buddhism teaches that a person should seek to free themselves from desire.

 TL;DR: Permanent happiness can never be achieved, or at least that it'd be a bad from a designer's point of view.
-This chapter goes more into
-TL;DR: Permanent happiness can never be achieved, or at least that it'd be a bad idea from a designer's point of view.
 This section goes more into some mechanisms a designer might want to put into an organism.
 This is then used to explain why we can never have enough *Closet Space*.

 ***